OscarCookeAbbott/Savant/packages/site/src/routes/1 core/2 Derive/index.md

 > 43 25
 ```

+However this can occasionally lead to unexpected behaviour, so keep this in mind when writing dependent reactivity intended _within_ the standard 'tick'.

 ### Derived states are states

 The `derive()` function itself creates a new `State` which reacts to any dependency changes, it is just a state that should not be manually assigned to.

 ### Why arrow functions are necessary

-Arrow functions `() => ...` are used for _all_ reactive dependence in Savant because it is the only way to defer and/or repeat execution of a clause beyond the scope of its definition.
+Arrow functions `() => ...` are used for _all_ reactive dependence in Savant because it is the only way to defer and/or repeat execution of an _expression_ beyond the scope of its definition.

-Other reactive frameworks that allow derived state without arrow function syntax (eg. `derive(num * 2)`) use a _compiler_ to allow this shorthand.
+Other reactive frameworks that allow derived state without arrow function syntax (eg. `derive(num * 2)`) use a _compiler_ to allow this shorthand, but ultimately work via the exact same mechanism.

 ### How it works